 Developers are lazy.
-They often would like to use wildcards in Makefile.ams, so they don't need to remember they have to update Makefile.ams every time they add, delete, or rename a file.
+They would often like to use wildcards in Makefile.ams, so that they would not need to remember to update Makefile.ams every time they add, delete, or rename a file.

 There are several objections to this: